Mahmoud Ahmadinejad and Mohamed Morsi playing squash. All images courtesy of the Pan-Arabia Enquirer

-For reasons pertaining to sanity, it tends to be useful to occasionally find the humour in the midst of a crisis.
-But when the Pan-Arabia Enquirer – a satirical news website, kind of like The Onion of the Middle East – published a blog post called, "Starbucks Central Tahrir Square Branch Reports Record July '13 Earnings," not so many of my ex-pat friends found (or even realised there was) a funny side.
-They took to social media to post outraged messages about corporate greed, "black gold exploiting revolutionary spirit" and other righteous stuff about corporations profiteering from social upheaval.
+For reasons pertaining to sanity, it tends to be useful to occasionally find humor in the midst of a crisis.
+But when the Pan-Arabia Enquirer—a satirical news website, kind of like the Onion of the Middle East—published a blog post titled "Starbucks' Central Tahrir Square Branch Reports Record July '13 Earnings," not so many of my ex-pat friends found (or even realized there was) a funny side.
+They took to social media and posted outraged messages about corporate greed, "black gold exploiting revolutionary spirit," and other righteous stuff about corporations profiteering from social upheaval.

 The same sort of thing happened when the Pan-Arabia Enquirer broke their "story" about the new Sex and the City film being shot in Gaza, or when the press release for Emirates Airlines' new in-flight shisha service was leaked on the website.
-Then there was the time, earlier this month, that the site declared that Qataris were being given the rest of the year off for Eid and a bunch of them believed it and freaked out on Twitter about spending the rest of the year lounging around on paid holiday.
+Then there was the time, earlier this month, that the site declared Qataris were being given the rest of the year off for Eid.
+A bunch of them actually believed it and freaked out on Twitter, writing about how they were planning to spend the rest of the year lounging around on paid vacation.

 The concept of a satire website existing in such a tumultuous region was interesting to me, so I thought I'd get in touch with the people behind the site for a chat.
-However, when I approached the founder for an interview, he asked to stay anonymous.
-When I asked why, he said, “While most of the stories are harmless, [this region] is not a place that is particularly good at laughing at itself, and people can get the wrong end of the stick and take offence at the most minor of things.
-We wouldn't want this to jeopardise our ability to live and work here… yet.”
+Its founder, understandably, wishes to remain anonymous because, as he put it, "While most of the stories are harmless, [this region] is not a place that is particularly good at laughing at itself, and people can get the wrong end of the stick and take offense at the most minor of things.
+We wouldn't want this to jeopardize our ability to live and work here… yet.”

-So, for the sake of addressing him here, let's call him Mr Pan.
-Here's my interview with Mr Pan.
+So, for the sake of addressing him here, let's call him Mr. Pan.

-VICE: So how long have you been doing the Pan-Arabia Enquirer for, Mr Pan?
+VICE: How long have you been doing the Pan-Arabia Enquirer for, Mr. Pan?

 Is it just you at the moment?

 It’s a very small team; there’s only a tiny handful of us who actually write.
-We do get people sending in ideas, which is very nice and they are coming quite regularly, but by and large it's really just a small handful of mates who write it.
+We do get people sending in ideas, which is very nice and they are coming quite regularly, but by and large, it's really just a small handful of friends who write it.